gar1t/erlang-mysql/README.md

 Note that the binary prepared statement protocol provides results as encoded native values, which is far more efficient.

+## Concurrent Access

+The library assumes one process acting on a connection at any one time.

+## Async vs Sync Interface

+The PostgreSQL Erlang bindings provide two interfaces: asynchronous and synchronous.
+The MySQL library (and the DB API) defines a synchronous interface that is assumed to be used by one process at a time.

 # DBAPI

 ## Query Results